joelbtactic/bPortal/docs/installation_on_virtualmin.md

 Supported operating systems: Debian GNU/Linux 11.

+## Requirements
+Install the `SuitePY-service` in your SuiteCRM, you can follow this [guide](https://github.com/joelbtactic/SuitePY-service/blob/improvements-v3/README.md).

 ## Install dependencies
 The following dependencies are needed to run bPortal.
 You can install all dependences with: